jason-laumeister/jason-laumeister.github.io/_posts/2017-09-28-credits-technologies.md

 ---
-title:  "Credits and technologies used in the construction of this website."
+title:  "Credits, and technologies used in the construction of this website."
 layout: post
 date:   2017-09-28
 author: jasonlaumeister
-tags: credits, components, technologies
+tags: credits, technologies
 category: credit
 ---